Priyanka-seo/Keyword-Ranking/README.md

 Keyword ranking simply means the position a website holds in search engine results for a specific query.
 Here we are talking about organic (non-paid) results, not ads.

-For example, if a website ranks #1 for the keyword “Azure course in pune with placement,” it will appear at the top of Google’s organic search results whenever someone searches for that term.
+For example, if a website ranks #1 for the keyword “**Azure course in pune with placement**,” it will appear at the top of Google’s organic search results whenever someone searches for that term.
 The higher the ranking, the better the visibility and chances of getting clicks.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f3c02016-bf4c-4b3f-8cbf-4ff4afcbfb42" width="600" alt="Keyword Ranking Example"/>